Dr. Carl Schultz is recognized for outstanding contributions to disaster medicine

 The award recognizes individuals who have made significant contributions to disaster medicine through research and publications, service, leadership, teaching and advocacy efforts.

-Schultz is a professor of clinical emergency medicine, director of the EMS and disaster medical sciences fellowship program and is director of research, Center for Disaster Medical Sciences in the UC Irvine School of Medicine.
+Schultz is a professor of clinical emergency medicine, director of the EMS and disaster medical sciences fellowship program for the UC Irvine School of Medicine.
 He holds faculty appointments at the Free University of Brussels in Belgium and at the University of Piedmont in Italy and is also is part of the international faculty for the European Master of Disaster Medicine.

 Among his accomplishments are more than 80 publications, including two first-author articles in the New England Journal of Medicine and co-editor of the textbook Koenig and Schultz’s Disaster Medicine: Comprehensive Principles and Practice.
 He has served as a consultant to the U.S. Department of Defense as well as other national and international groups as a disaster medicine expert.